OpenDataDSL/website/blog/2023-06-22-reporting/index.md

 Here are some facts about Smart Reports:

 * **A Smart Report is generated using an ODSL expression**
-  > This can be as simple as an arithmetic expression, find or aggregate command or a function call
+  > This can be as simple as an arithmetic expression, find or aggregate command or a function call.
 * **A Smart Report can include a script name**
-  > You can use functions from that script in the expression
+  > You can use functions from that script in the expression.
 * **A Smart Report can be styled**
-  > You can include a mustache template name in the report configuration to style the report
+  > You can include a mustache template name in the report configuration to style the report.
 * **Smart Reports can be manually created**
-  > You can manually upload data for a report rather than generating it using an expression
+  > You can manually upload data for a report rather than generating it using an expression.
 * **A stored Smart Report is dated**
-  > A report is run for a specific report date and can use a date range for the input data
+  > A report is run for a specific report date and can use a date range for the input data.
 * **Smart Reports are versioned**
-  > A Smart Report can be run multiple times/day and each run is stored and versioned and can also be tagged
+  > A Smart Report can be run multiple times/day and each run is stored and versioned and can also be tagged.
 * **A Smart Report can be dynamic**
-  > i.e. generated on-the-fly
+  > i.e. generated on-the-fly.
 * **Smart Reports can be scheduled**
-  > Each report can be configured with a CRON schedule
+  > Each report can be configured with a CRON schedule.

 ### Easy Reports
 In the simplest form, a Smart Report is an expression, for example a find command: